What to Do When Your Child Is Using Marijuana

 When individuals experiencing marijuana abuse are in denial or resistant to getting help, concerned individuals often need guidance on how to get the person into treatment.

 Oftentimes, marijuana abuse occurs as part of poly-drug abuse, which can make the need for treatment even more urgent.
-The best practice is to know about feasible treatment options before approaching the person who is abusing marijuana or other drugs.
-A next step is to have an informal or formal intervention.
+The best practice is to know about your treatment options before approaching the person who is using marijuana or other drugs.

 • Wait until the child is sober to have the talk.